 Have you ever spent days, weeks or even months worrying that something bad may happen in the future… but the event never happens?

-Or perhaps you have spent many an hour worrying about whether a work colleague likes you… a decision that is completely out of your hands?
+Or perhaps you have spent many hours worrying about whether a work colleague likes you… a decision that is completely out of your hands?

 Worry is a pointless and wasted emotion.
 It is unproductive, and it uses precious energy for no positive reward.
 This can lead to high levels of overwhelm, anxiety, and stress.

 Just as adults worry, our students worry, too.
 One way of alleviating unnecessary worry is to understand what things we can and cannot control.
-This process can keep our worries in check, therefore having a positive effect on our mental, emotional, and physical wellbeing.
+This process can keep our worries in check, positively affecting our mental, emotional, and physical well-being.

 How To Use This What Can I Control?
 Sorting Activity

-Prepare the resource by printing on cardstock for increased longevity and durability, then cut and distribute to your students.
+Prepare the resource by printing it on cardstock for increased longevity and durability, then cut and distribute it to your students.